September 16, 2022

 Recommended sleep duration: 12 to 16 hours, including naps

-Once they start figuring out the difference between days and nights, your baby will start to fall into a sleep rhythm, and you can start to encourage a more regular sleep schedule.
-At this age, you’ll want to calculate the number of hours devoted to night sleep plus naps toward the recommended hours of sleep.
+Once children start figuring out the difference between days and nights, they’ll begin to fall into a sleep rhythm.
+You can start to encourage a more regular sleep schedule once that happens.

-“Generally at this age, night sleep lasts about six to eight hours, plus a shorter second chunk of sleep.
-The rest of the sleep time is during naps,” Dr. Shah says.
+“The rest of the sleep time is during naps,” says Dr. Shah.
 “Some kids at this age will take one nap.
 Some will take two or three.
 We see a wide variation in real life.
 That’s OK, as long as they’re happy, healthy and getting to that total number of hours.”

-Also, around 6 to 12 months old, most babies don’t need to be fed at night, unless they have a medical condition that makes it necessary.
+Also, around 6 to 12 months old, most babies don’t need to be fed at night unless they have a medical condition that makes it necessary.
 As long as your baby is healthy, you can start to wean them from nighttime feeding at this age.

 Toddlers (12 to 24 months)